-So it’s interesting to see recent research from Towers Watson which underlines the important role HR solutions can play in helping organisations manage both their people and their business better.
+Indeed, recent research from Watson Towers Watson underlines the important role HR software solutions can play in the future of work: helping organisations manage both their people and their business better.

-The report’s authors suggest that this shift towards “high impact HR investments” show a commitment to running the HR function more like a business.
-So if you are looking for technology that will help you streamline HR processes and have a real impact on business performance, what are the five features you should be looking out for?
+So, if you’re looking for technology that will help you streamline HR processes, free your HR teams from endless admin and have a real impact on business performance, what are the five features you should be looking out for?

 Continually evolving systems